josuehfa/robotics/README.md

-**For all documents in that repository you'll need a ROS Kinetic installed.**
+**For all documents in that repository, you'll need a ROS Kinetic installed.**
 > **Para todos os documentos nesse repositório, você precisará do ROS Kinetic instalado.**
 ----
 ## Ubuntu install of ROS Kinetic